StackExchange/dnscontrol/docs/_providers/cloudflareapi.md

   * Edit Worker Scripts (`Zone → Workers Routes → Edit`)
 * FYI: [An example permissions configuration](https://user-images.githubusercontent.com/210250/136301050-1fd430bf-21b6-428b-aa54-f6009964031d.png)

+## Username+Key (not recommended)

 The other (older, not recommended) method is to provide your Cloudflare API username and access key.
-This key is available under "My Settings".

-This method is not recommended because these credentials give DNSControl access to everything (think of it as "root" for your account).
+This method is not recommended because these credentials give DNSControl access to everything (think of it as "super user" for your account).

-This method is enabled by setting the "apikey" and "apiuser" values in `creds.json`:
+This method is enabled by setting the `apikey` and `apiuser` values in `creds.json`:

 ```json
 {